Hey guys, in this article, we are going to discuss diary studies and why they are useful for UX testing. So keep reading.

 Phone Calls For Status Updates:

-Throughout the course of the study, participants will be contacted by researchers at various points to discuss their diary entries; as well as provide comments on their experiences with the product or services.
+Throughout the study, researchers will contact participants at various points to discuss their diary entries and provide comments on their experiences with the product or services.

 Using Diaries Effectively In Research